IvandaNothabeer/evestructures/README.md

 php artisan voyager:install
 ```

+Details on how to build a BREAD interface are on the voyager website.
+You can configure the BREAD menus and displays however you wish.

+Note that its a BAD IDEA to delete the default BREAD configuration because that can bread all sorts of unexpected things.
+Also, for the same reason, be care full deleting menu items.

+The standard BREAD view has been modified slightly to make relationships work properly with evestructures.
+After creating a BREAD, you can create a relationship to a related record.
+Eg. To Show a Structure Name ....
+- Create a HAS_ONE relationship
+- The relationship is Structures
+- the model is App\Structures
+- Display the structure_name
+- Set the update field to **structure_id**  - this will link the relationship to the correct field in the structure.

 ### JSON API
 Added a simple API to return limited information via an API
 - Uses Bearer Token Authentication.
 So NO, It's not secure!
 Use https and keep the token secret